-Should loss or damage occur to a borrowed object while in transit, during unpacking or packing, installation or de-installation, or while on display, regardless of who is responsible, it must be reported immediately by telephone, fax or e-mail to the PAHMA Conservator, Registrar or Director, followed by a written report accompanied by photographs.
+Should loss or damage occur to a borrowed object while in transit, during unpacking or packing, installation or de-installation, or while on display, regardless of who is responsible, it must be reported immediately by telephone, fax or e-mail to the PAHMA Conservator or Head of Registration, followed by a written report accompanied by photographs.
 The Borrower may not carry out conservation without the permission of the PAHMA Conservator.
 If conservation is necessary, the Borrower will be responsible for the complete cost.
 Should any incident occur with regard to a borrowed object, whether or not damage is apparent, the event must be reported immediately, and in writing to the PAHMA.

 No tape, glue, pins, staples, wires or other materials may be placed on or into the objects.
 The Borrower will be responsible for the cost of constructing special mounts for objects requiring them.
 Mounting instructions for such objects will be provided by the PAHMA.
 The Borrower agrees to follow any special mounting or installation instructions provided by the PAHMA.
 The loaned objects will be installed only by experienced personnel.

-If exhibited, the object label should include the following credit line: "Phoebe Apperson Hearst Museum of Anthropology, University of California, Berkeley" accompanied by the object’s catalog number.
+If exhibited, the object label should include the following credit line: "Phoebe A. Hearst Museum of Anthropology, University of California, Berkeley" accompanied by the object’s catalog number.

 Publicity and Reproductions